imperva/terraform-dsfhub-agentless-onboarding/modules/onboard-azure-cosmosdb-nosql/README.md

-# onboard-azure-cosmosdb-sql
+# onboard-azure-cosmosdb-nosql
-Onboard Azure Cosmos DB with SQL API to DSF Hub.
+Onboard Azure Cosmos DB for NoSQL API to DSF Hub.

 ## Notes
 There are two prerequisites for using this module: